simonsteiger/atoll-seabirds/README.md

 }
 ```

-## Workflow

-This would be nice, but we did not go with a figure for this.
-Drop or describe in text format?

 ## Installation

 ### System-independent prerequisites

 1. Install the R programming language ([Windows](https://cran.r-project.org/bin/windows/), [MacOS](https://cran.r-project.org/bin/macosx/), [Linux](https://cran.r-project.org/bin/linux/))
 2. Install the [Julia programming language](https://julialang.org/downloads/).
-Check the option to *Add julia to the PATH* to skip step 3.
+In the installation wizard, check the option to *Add julia to the PATH* to skip step 3.
 3. Add R and Julia to the PATH (Instructions for [Julia](https://julialang.org/downloads/platform/), the process is the same for R except that you will have to add the directory of the R binary).
 You can test if you previously added R or Julia to the PATH by running `R` or `julia` in a Unix shell. **Tip**: If you do not know the path to your Julia binary, you can write `Sys.BINDIR` in the Julia REPL.
 For the equivalent in R, run `R.home("bin")` in an R console.

 ### Windows-specific prerequisites